XinbaoQiao/Hessian-Free-Certified-Unlearning/README.md

         python3 -u main_retrain.py --model logistic --dataset mnist --epochs 15  --num_dataset 1000 --batch_size 32 --num_forget 50 --lr 0.05  --regularization 0.5 --lr_decay 0.995 --clip 5 --gpu 0  --seed 124

-We commented out the evaluation of NS and IJ in utils/Evaluate_Euclidean.py, so you can skip NS and IJ and directly evaluate our proposed method (as calculating the Hessian takes a considerable amount of time).
+We commented out the evaluation of NS and IJ in utils/Evaluate_Euclidean.py, so you can skip NS and IJ and directly evaluate our proposed method (as computing the Hessian matrix takes a considerable amount of time).
 If you want to evaluate NS and IJ, please uncomment the code and execute the following commands:

 **Newton Step method (Unofficial implementation)**: